-AMM AES-1: Design Information Bulletin (DIB) 82-06.
-DIB 82-06 allows for alternative color selection of suitable contrast with adjacent paving.
-Select a muted color (such as brick red or brown) with an adequate level of adjacent surface contrast to ADA-compliant upgrades, while minimizing visual change.
-Tint concrete paving used for pedestrian facilities (sidewalks and curb ramps) to minimize visual change relative to adjacent existing pavement within the rural villages of Point Reyes Station and Tomales.
+AMM AES-1: Rural Village Curb Ramps.
+DIB 82-06 allows for alternative color selection for detectable warnings at curb ramps, with colors that suitably contrast with adjacent paving.
+Select a muted color (such as brick red or brown) with an adequate level of adjacent surface contrast to ADA-compliant upgrades, to minimize visual change within the rural villages of Point Reyes Station and Tomales.